Santa Rita Prickly Pear: Incredibly Colorful Cactus

 When left on the ground to rot, they become a magnet for critters you might not want in your yard, including javelinas, pack rats, wasps, flies, and gnats.

 Unfortunately, cochineal scale is a common problem on Santa Rita prickly pear.
-An infestation looks like small balls of white cotton and can be removed by cutting off infested pads or by spraying them using the high-pressure setting on your hose nozzle.
+An infestation looks like small balls of white cotton and can be removed by cutting off badly infested pads or by spraying them with the jet spray setting on your hose nozzle.

 When left untreated, these sucking insects can eventually damage or even kill your plant.
-It can be such a nuisance that the Arizona State University Plant Library recommends you not plant Santa Rita prickly pear unless you’re willing to regularly monitor and take active measures to protect it.
+They can be such a nuisance that, according to the Arizona State University Plant Library, you not plant Santa Rita prickly pear unless you’re willing to regularly monitor and take active measures to keep cochineal infestation under control.

 Plant Lover Facts

-Santa Rita prickly pear (Opuntia ‘Santa Rita’) is one of the 200+ species in the Opuntia (prickly pear) genus.
+Santa Rita prickly pear (Opuntia ‘Santa Rita’) also goes by the common names blue blade cactus and purple prickly pear.
+It is one of the 200+ species in the Opuntia (prickly pear) genus.

-Prickly pear cactus is historically a very useful plant.
+Prickly pears have historically been extremely useful plants.
 Both the pads and the fruit are highly nutritious and traditional staples of the Mexican diet.
 The pads (called nopals or nopalitos) are eaten like a vegetable.

 The prickly pear fruits are, confusingly to English speakers, called tunas.
 They are often used to make juice, jelly, syrup, and candy.

-If you want to try either the pads or the fruits, be sure to remove the spines first.
-It’s not that easy.
+If you want to try either the pads or the fruits, be sure to remove the glochids first.
 The University of Nevada offers instructions here.
+And if you want to juice the fruit, check out the Arizona-Sonora Desert Museum’s article Prickly Pear Harvesting 101.

 Did you enjoy this article?